CSCfi/csc-user-guide/docs/support/tutorials/biojobs-on-puhti.md

     - Can use more than one core, cores need not be in the same node
     - Only very few bioscience applications in this category
 - **Hybrid parallel applications**
-   - A job where each MPI task runs multiple an OpenMP tasks
+   - A job where each MPI task runs multiple OpenMP tasks
    - Quite rare in bioscience applications

 To find out what category your application belongs to, read the documentation.